 Store away half of the toys and rotate them out monthly.
 Teach the kids to do a daily toy clean up with you until they get the hang of doing it on their own.
 Do not create a complicated storage system.
 This only makes it harder to put everything away.

 Clean up should be accomplished in 10 minutes or less.
 If you cannot do it in ten minutes, your storage system is probably too complicated to maintain.
-Maintenance is key to keeping the clutter at bay.
+Maintenance is key to keeping the clutter at bay and avoiding things that make your house look cluttered.

 8. Too much furniture